conjecto/docker-blazegraph/2.1.2/README.md

 When you start the `blazegraph` image, you can adjust the configuration of the Blazegraph instance by passing one or more environment variables on the `docker run` command line.
 Do note that none of the variables below will have any effect if you start the container with a data directory that already contains a database: any pre-existing database will always be left untouched on container startup.

-### `JAVA_XMS`

-This variable is optional and allows you to specify specifies the initial memory allocation pool for the Java Virtual Machine (JVM).
-Default is set to 512Mio.

-### `JAVA_XMX`
+### `JAVA_OPTS`

-This variable is optional and allows you to specify the maximum memory allocation pool for the Java Virtual Machine (JVM).
-Default is set to 1Gio.
+This variable is optional and allows you to specify the run options for the Java Virtual Machine (JVM).
+Default is set to "-Xms512m -Xmx2g".

 # Initializing a fresh instance